dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/transfer_attribute.rst

    Transfer Attribute node.

-The *Transfer Attribute* node retrieves values from a target geometry and provides them as a field, so they can be used anywhere.
+The *Transfer Attribute* node retrieves values from a source geometry and provides them as a field, so they can be used anywhere.

 Inputs
 ======

-Target
+Source
    The geometry to retrieve the attribute from.

 Attribute
-   A field to evaluate on the *Target* geometry for use with the transfer method.
+   A field to evaluate on the *Source* geometry for use with the transfer method.

 Source Position
-   The position to start from when finding the closest location on the target mesh or point cloud.
+   The position to start from when finding the closest location on the source mesh or point cloud.
    Used in the *Nearest Face Interpolated* and *Nearest* modes.
 By default, this is the same as if the :doc:`/modeling/geometry_nodes/input/position` was connected.